-When someone you love is struggling with addiction, it can be difficult to know how you can help them.
-One thing you can’t do is step into their life and make a change for them, oftentimes this is a change they cannot make on their own.
-While the support of loved ones can be a huge benefit during recovery, the acknowledgment that drugs or alcohol has become a problem and the steps toward sobriety ultimately have to come from the individual.
-But you can learn how to get someone into rehab and help them take those steps — or seek a court-appointed ruling to get someone in rehab if they’re presenting a danger to themselves or others.
+When someone you love is struggling with alcohol or drug addiction, it can be challenging to know how you can help them.
+One thing you can’t do is step into their life and make a change for them, although recovery is something they will need a support system to get through.
+While loved ones can be a huge help during recovery, the acknowledgment that drugs or alcohol have become a problem, and the steps toward sobriety, usually have to come from the individual.
+You can still learn how to get someone into rehab and help them take those steps — or seek a court-appointed ruling to get someone into a drug or alcohol rehab center if they’re presenting a danger to themselves or others.

-Here’s what you need to know about getting someone into rehab in various scenarios.
-For guidance through this process call us at 252-715-3905.
+Here’s what you need to know about identifying the problem and getting someone into an addiction treatment center in various scenarios.
+For guidance through this process, call us at 252-596-0584 today.

-How to Get Someone Into Rehab When They Have Asked for Help
+How to Get Someone Into Rehab When They’ve Asked for Help

-If you’re wondering how to get someone into rehab when they haven’t come to you for help, you probably realize it’s a more complicated process.
+If you’re wondering how to get someone to enter rehab when they haven’t come to you for help, you probably realize it’s a more complicated process.
 This is especially true if the person has been hiding their addiction or avoiding discussing it.

 First, you must talk to the person about the addiction.
 This is often referred to as “confronting someone about addiction,” but remember that confrontational behavior on your part can spark defensive behavior on theirs.
 Here are some tips for opening the discussion about drug or alcohol abuse with a loved one.